GorkemOrhan/Automated-Online-Exam-System/docs/github-pages-deployment.md

 1. Go to your GitHub repository
 2. Click on "Settings"
-3. Scroll down to the "GitHub Pages" section
+3. Scroll down to the "Pages" section
 4. You'll see a message like "Your site is published at https://username.github.io/repo-name/"
 5. Click on the URL to visit your deployed frontend